-(The resolution referred to was passed by the Susquehanna conference of 1886, and read as follows: "Resolved, That if any of the preachers of this conference are known to indulge in the use of tobacco, either by chewing or smoking, during the coming year, they shall, at the next session of the conference, be discontinued from the traveling connection.")
+¶ 12.
+On Missions.-Resolved, That the general superintendents have charge of all missions outside of the recognized bounds of the annual conferences. ¶ 13.
+Disapproval of Conference Action.-Resolved, 1, That the action of the Susquehanna conference in passing a certain resolution on the use of tobacco, be disapproved; the said conference having transcended its powers in attempting to enact laws.
+(The resolution referred to was passed by the Susquehanna conference of 1886, and read as follows: "Resolved, That if any of the preachers of this conference are known to indulge in the use of tobacco, either by chewing or smoking, during the coming year, they shall, at the next session of the conference, be discontinued from the traveling connection.'')

-¶ 378.
-2. That the action of the Susquehanna conference, in receiving W. J. Selby into full connection after but one year's trial, be disapproved.
+2. That the action of the Susquehanna conference, in receiving a preacher into full connection after but one year's trial, be disapproved.

-¶ 379.
+¶14.
 Law Question: "Has an annual conference authority under the Discipline, to try a probationer upon charges of immoral conduct?"

-Conference voted nay 12 to 5.
+Conference voted nay, 12 to 5.

-¶ 380.
-On the Admission of Ministers.-It was decided by the president that as all the disciplinary questions may be acted on at any time during the session of an annual conference, it is right to report ministers received into full connection, as having a seat in the conference.
+¶15.
+On the Admission of Ministers.-It was decided by the president that as all the disciplinary questions may be acted on at any time during the session of an annual conference it is right to report ministers received into full connection, as having a seat in the conference.
 On motion, conference sustained the decision.

-¶ 381.
-On Conference Resolutions.-No annual conference shall pass resolutions or adopt reports interpreting discipline, and then hold any minister or member to trial for violating such resolutions or reports.
+¶ 16.
+On Conference Resolutions.-No annual conference shall pass resolutions or adopt reports interpreting Discipline, and then hold any minister or member to trial for violating such resolutions or reports.